 To become an approved provider, organisations must make a written application to the Commission.
-You can find out more on Becoming an approved provider of aged care
+Our Becoming an approved provider will guide you through the process.

-In accordance with Section 23 of the Commission Act, organisations who are seeking approved provider status must pay a fee to have their application assessed by the Commission.
+Following extensive consultation, fees and charges for approved provider applications were introduced by the Commission in November 2021.
+Organisations who are seeking approved provider status must pay a fee to have their application assessed by the Commission.

 Fees are applicable to: